-Local Health Departments are required to periodically conduct a Community Health Needs Assessment (DHS Chapter 140.04).
-The needs assessment was completed in 2015, in collaboration with St Clare Hospital, Reedsburg Area Medical Center, and Sauk Prairie Health.
-The three priorities identified are Mental Health, Obesity, and Access to Dental Care.
-Upon completion of the Needs Assessment the Sauk County Health and Wellness Coalition developed a Community Health Improvement Plan and identified 3 goals.
+In 2018, the health department will again conduct a community health needs assessment in collaboration with St Clare Hospital, Reedsburg Area Medical Center, and Sauk Prairie Healthcare.
+The three priorities identified in the 2015 health needs assessment were Mental Health, Obesity, and Access to Dental Care.
+Upon completion of the Needs Assessment, the Sauk

+County Health and Wellness Coalition developed a Community Health Improvement Plan and identified 3 goals.